• Skip to content

 In fact, the only way you can conquer sin is to be genuinely saved and continue to depend on God’s grace.
 You don’t have to worry about being lazy because you’re relying on God too much.
 There’s plenty of work to go around as you resist sin and choose righteous living.

-Look at how you relate to God.
+Consider how you relate to God.
 Is your attitude still one of the old code (the law)?
 You do wrong.
 God removes His grace.
 You suffer.
 You must clean up your act before you can be assured God accepts you as a member of His family.

 I hope your attitude is of the new code (grace).
 You do wrong.
 You feel bad for your behavior.
 You cry out to God as your Father.
 He works with you, His child, to correct the problem.
 There’s always a way forward in this scenario.
-There’s always a loving security.
+There’s always loving security.

 For all who are led by the Spirit of God are sons of God.
 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!”